nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006020303/README.md

   - literature - about something you read
   - people
   - companies
+- hub notes
+  - same as "map of content"
+  - tieing lots of things together
+  - index into other notes / label?
+  - one instance of what i was calling a "concept"

 > why not just all nouns in general? need more graph tools to clean up in order to do something like that.